 3. Fire-Breathing Dragons, Heat, Humidity, and Destruction (#summeriscoming)

 Their first appearance on screen was possibly one of the most memorable scenes of the series.
 Season one, episode ten shows the newly hatched dragons perched on Daenerys’ shoulders after she walked out of what was left of the fire, completely unharmed.
 From here, we see the three dragons grow and light up the remaining seasons with their flames.
 Perhaps just as damaging as forceful dragon fire: – are summer heat and humidity.
 All foundations experience the shrink-swell impact of the heat on soil which proves to be problematic for homeowners.
-As soil dries, it shrinks making soils compact which causes the overall makeup of the soil to shift.
+As the soil dries, it shrinks making soils compact which causes the overall makeup of the soil to shift.
 Telltale signs include drywall cracks, cracks in doorframes, sticking windows and doors, and cracks on a home’s exterior.
 Signs that your crawl space is suffering from heat, moisture, and humidity include sagging or bouncy floors, musty or mold odors, and high electric bills.
 Additionally, open crawl space vents and doors are also a recipe for destruction due to the stack effect!
 Read more about that here.

 4. The Night King and Transformation